dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

-The section on Strategy will cover much more, including why you should be wary of making your objectives known and how to detect your opponents strategies.
+The section on Strategy will cover much more, including why you should be wary of making your objectives known and how to detect your opponents' strategies.
 For example, in addition to looking at your opponent's actions, it can often prove more useful to look at what they are *not* doing.
 Specifically, when your opponent is intentionally obscuring their intentions, reflecting on the actions